sabnzbd/sabnzbd.github.io/wiki/advanced/certificate-errors.md

 When you add a new server and enable SSL its `Certificate verification` setting will be set to `Strict` by default which enforces both functions described above.

-There are still a lot of [non-secure news servers](https://www.appelboor.com/newsservers/newsservers-with-SSL.html) around.
-Therefore, the default setting for existing servers is only `Minimal`.
-You can set it to `Strict` yourself in the Advanced settings on the [Servers](/wiki/configuration/{{ site.wiki_version }}/servers) page.

-You can completely turn-off SABnzbd's security checks and encryption, but you won't have the security described above.
+You can completely turn off SABnzbd's security checks and encryption, but you won't have the security described above.

 -------------------

 Online news server SSL/TLS check
 -------------------

-Verify the SSL/TLS security of your newsserver using the tool provided by [sanderjo](https://github.com/sanderjo).
+Verify the SSL/TLS security of your news server using the tool provided by [sanderjo](https://github.com/sanderjo).

 <form class="form-inline newsserver-test" action="https://www.appelboor.com/cgi-bin/check_newsserver.py" method="GET" target="_blank">
   <div class="form-group">